-- Mothers Beach Car Park (approx. 64 car parking spaces, including 2 disabled spaces) primarily for commercial activities and recreational visitors.
-This area will be improved to create a more efficient and formalised parking area, that is integrated into its landscape setting. - Fishermen's Co-Op (approx. 5 car parking spaces, including 2 disabled spaces) provides disabled parking at the upper deck, as well as limited employee parking for the Fishermen's Co-Op and service entry to the building. - Point Bunbury Car Park (approx. 57 car parking spaces including 4 disabled spaces, 30 boat and trailer spaces, 17 dry boat store) recently upgraded to formalise parking facilities and allow for 2 way access lanes around the parking areas.
+- Mothers Beach Car Park (approx. 64 car parking spaces, including 2 disabled spaces) - primarily for commercial activities and recreational visitors.
+This area will be improved to create a more efficient and formalised parking area, that is integrated into its landscape setting. - Fishermen's Co-Op (approx. 5 car parking spaces, including 2 disabled spaces) - provides disabled parking at the upper deck, as well as limited employee parking for the Fishermen's Co-Op and service entry to the building. - Point Bunbury Car Park (approx. 47 car parking spaces including 4 disabled spaces, 45 boat and trailer spaces, 17 dry boat store)- recently upgraded to formalise parking facilities and allow for 2 way access lanes around the parking areas.
 Primarily for parking generated by the access to the boat ramp and Sailing Club, as well as visitors to Point Bunbury and the Breakwaters.
-It includes boat and trailer parking, dry boat store for sailing boats and public car parking. - Commercial Loading (approx 4 loading spaces) provides commercial loading access to the Fish Co-Op and to commercial tenancies along the waterfront promenade. - Port Users (approx 4 port user spaces) allows for parking for Port Users only, adjacent to the Slipway.
+It includes boat and trailer parking, dry boat store for sailing boats and public car parking.
+Additional boat and trailer parking will also be provided along the Golf Course edge, while additional car parking will be provided to the east of the beach access ramp. - Commercial Loading (approx 4 loading spaces) - provides commercial loading access to the Fish Co-Op and to commercial tenancies along the waterfront promenade. - Port Users (approx 4 port user spaces) allows for parking for Port Users only, adjacent to the Slipway.

-A total of 126 car parking spaces, 4 commercial loading spaces, 4 port user spaces, 30 boat and trailer spaces and 17 dry boat spaces are provided in these locations.
+A total of 116 car parking spaces, 4 commercial loading spaces, 4 port user spaces, 45 boat and trailer spaces and 17 dry boat spaces are provided in these locations.
 The upgrading of these parking facilities provides justification to waive the Clause 52.06 parking requirements for uses identified in the Development Plan.